:

 But these are only used by larger businesses - if you’re a small business with a few partners and your online booking system already connects to them, then you don’t need a channel manager.

-Get our booking system template
+Get our booking system needs assessment

 VisitScotland have produced an online booking system needs assessment and functionality checklist for experiences businesses.
-This spreadsheet lets you rate functionality requirements, and see what providers best match your needs.
+This lets you rate functionality requirements, and see what providers best match your needs.

 Related pages